About the projects posted on Red Hen:

 In the course of this pursuit, I have found myself engaged in page layout, vector and raster graphics, and even web design.
 More recently I have embarked upon working in 3D.

-The projects posted here range from work which is entirely my own from start to finish (which may be graphics, articles, and one or two of the publications), to former class assignments, to modified clip art, to heavily formatted .pdf publications of works written by other people.
+The projects posted here range from work which is entirely my own from start to finish (includes graphics, articles, and one or two of the publications).
+These range from former class assignments, to modified clip art, to heavily formatted .pdf publications of works written by other people.

 My work is grouped into three main collections across the site.
-There are additional subcollections to be found in the Commentary areas:
+These are Publications, Graphics, and Commentary.
+There are additional subcollections in the Commentary collection:

-Well, hey, there are thousands of manuscripts posed on fanfic archives.
+Well, hey, there are thousands of manuscripts posed in fanfic archives.
 Good ones, too.
 And none of them are commercially publishable in their current state.
-Well, in that case, I can offer a service.
-If an author I contact about one of their works gives me permission to base a project on it, I will do what I can to turn the manuscript into a book.
-Once approved, and exported, I will post it on the site for the author to refer people to (because fanfic archives rarely will accept .pdfs.
-Certainly not .pdfs that are as graphics-heavy as the ones I produce).
+All right, in that case, I can offer a service.
+If an author that I contact about one of their works gives me permission to base a project on it, I will do the best I can to turn the manuscript into a (virtual) book.
+Once approved by the author, and exported, I will post it here on the site for the author to link to (because fanfic archives don’t accept .pdfs.
+The certainly don’t accept .pdfs that are as graphics-heavy as the ones I produce).
 No project is ever posted on this site without the author's approval.

-All Red Hen Publications are posted in .pdf, and will need the Acrobat Reader, or Apple’s Preview to open and view.
+All Red Hen Publications are posted in .pdf, and will need the Acrobat Reader (which is free), or Apple’s Preview to open and view.
 There is a link to the Adobe site on the Tools+Files page.

-And, no, while technically this would probably come under the definition as ePublishing, it has few of the enhancements which current ePublishing standards support.
+And, no, while technically this would probably come under the definition of ePublishing, it has few of the features which current ePublishing standards support.
 Back in 2003 when I developed my basic format and general procedure for producing “books” for the web, most of the ePub software available nowadays didn't exist.

-Most of the files posted in the Graphics collection are posted in .JPEG format, but there are a few .pdfs there as well.
-JPEGs ought to be viewable in any web browser, but they may take a while to load.
+Most of the files posted in the Graphics collection are posted in .JPEG format, but there are a couple of .pdfs there as well.
+JPEGs ought to be viewable in any web browser, but some may take a while to load.
 Some pages have more than one image on them.
 All graphics are posted in screen resolution.
-It is possible that I may some day be able to link to higher resolution files as well, but probably not in the immediate future.

 Graphics files may have originally been either vector (.eps) or raster (.jpg, .tiff, or .psd) files.
-Some of the older ones may depend heavily upon clip art or other commercial stock sources, but all have been at least lightly (and sometimes heavily) modified.
+Vector art has been rasterized for posting.
+Some of the oldest files may depend heavily upon clip art or other commercial stock sources, but all have been at least lightly (and sometimes heavily) modified.
 More recently, I have been engaged in an ongoing battle with low-end 3D software (the kind that comes without printed documentation).
-In time there will probably be more files posted based upon 3D renders.
+In time, I expect there will probably be more files posted based upon 3D renders.

 The Commentary collection consists of essays.
 Lots and lots of essays.
-The site may exist because of the publications, but the hits on the hit counter are chiefly due to the essays.
+The site may exist because of the publications, but the hits on the now departed hit counter were chiefly due to the essays.
 The Potterverse collections (both of them) are to be found here.
-As well as a number of other essays on a number of other subjects.
+As well as a number of other collections on a number of other subjects.